 A grandparents test is often done when the alleged father of the grandchild is unable to participate in a DNA paternity test.
 Testing the parents of the alleged father can determine if they are the biological relatives of their grandchild.

 The aunt-uncle DNA test or avuncular DNA test can be used to confirm whether you are the biological aunt or uncle of your niece or nephew.
 If the alleged father of a child is unavailable for a paternity test, testing the alleged father's brothers or sisters can establish the paternity of the child whose paternity is in question.

 Are you 2 or more males that need to know if you share the same biological father, grandfather or male relative?
 If this is your case, then this is the test you need.
 A Y chromosome test is ideal to test a common patrilineal line between males tested.

-We do npt offer this test Contact us to discuss alternative DNA tests.
 The X chromosome test is commonly used to determine if females with different mothers share the same father.
 Our X chromosome test will compare the X chromosome profiles of the females tested to confirm a match between the profiles.
+We do not offer this test.
+Contact us to discuss alternative DNA tests.